sebbb96/rust-calculator/README.md

 ## Description

 This project is a simple yet powerful command-line calculator implemented in Rust.
-It provides basic arithmetic operations with a user-friendly interface, demonstrating modular design and Rust programming concepts.
+It provides basic arithmetic operations but will add more in the future.
 The calculator includes a history feature to track and review past calculations, with the ability to download this history to a file.

 ## Features